-Sexual assault: Sexual assault takes many forms including attacks such as rape or attempted rape, as well as any unwanted sexual contact or threats.
-A sexual assault occurs when someone touches any part of another person's body in a sexual way, even through clothes, without that person's consent.
+Sexual abuse/assault: Sexual assault takes many forms including attacks such as rape or attempted rape, as well as any unwanted sexual contact or threats.
+A sexual assault occurs when someone touches any part of another person’s body in a sexual way, even through clothes, without that person’s consent.

-Physical Battering: pattern of behavior used to establish power and control over another person through fear and intimidation, often including the threat or use of violence.
+Physical Abuse/Assault: pattern of behavior used to establish power and control over another person through fear and intimidation, often including the threat or use of violence.
 Physical battering generally includes psychological or emotional battering.

-Psychological/Emotional Battering: ongoing systematic pattern of psychological or emotional violence designed to control and subjugate an individual by destroying their sense of self-worth.
+Psychological/Emotional Abuse/Assault: ongoing systematic pattern of psychological or emotional violence designed to control and subjugate an individual by destroying their sense of self-worth.
 This can include a pattern of damaging verbal abuse, harassment, excessive possessiveness, isolating the person from friends and family, deprivation of physical and economic resources, and destruction of personal property.
-Psychological/emotional battering, absent other forms of assault, is an issue that was not fully addressed in the first version of this document; it was noted that careful thought was required about what formal processes should be triggered by incidents of psychological/emotional battering.
+Psychological/emotional abuse, absent other forms of assault, is an issue that was not fully addressed in the first version of this document; it was noted that careful thought was required about what formal processes should be triggered by incidents of psychological/emotional battering.
 During the initial two-year term of the GVC, this issue was studied and discussed, especially in light of a case on emotional abuse that was raised and to which the GVC responded.
 The GVC’s work in 2013-2015 with historic and current survivors led it to conclude that Solidarity ought to educate members about the seriousness of matters of emotional abuse, for many reasons, including that it may empower survivors to stop and/or exit patterns that otherwise may lead to physical abuse.
 These experiences and the analyses that they generated on the part of the GVC, and in conversations with others, led to the GVC’s recommendation that this document should assert more clearly that this type of battering ought to be addressed directly in Solidarity’s formal processes.

-It is the intent of the organization that this policy reflects a clear prohibition on psychological/emotional battering/abuse, and that complaints regarding offenses in this category may be brought to the GVC and are to be responded to in accordance with the processes outlined below.
+It is the intent of the organization that this policy reflects a clear prohibition on psychological/emotional abuse, and that complaints regarding offenses in this category may be brought to the GVC and are to be responded to in accordance with the processes outlined below.

-Additional resources on emotional abuse:
+Additional resources on psychological/emotional abuse:

-II.
 Solidarity Process and Other Processes

 Survivors may want to press legal charges against rapists and abusers.
 They may also, for various reasons (for example: immigration status, the role of police in communities of color, the terrible track record of the criminal justice system in dealing with rape and domestic violence, or concern for an aggressor) not want to press charges.
 We also recognize that there will be instances where it is not possible for the survivor to avoid calling on the police.

 Organizationally, we take no position on whether a survivor should or should not press charges.
-This is a decision a survivor has to make, with the advice and solidarity of friends, family, loved ones, allies, and comrades, as the survivor chooses.
+This is a decision a survivor has the right to make, with the advice and solidarity of friends, family, loved ones, allies, and comrades, as the survivor chooses.

-III.
 Outline of Our Process